 The drug manufacturer is responsible for their intentional or unintentional negligence.
 Consumers that experience negative effects from a defective drug can sue the manufacturer for damages.

 The state of Georgia allows victims of defective drugs to pursue damages through the legal system.
-The best personal injury attorneys in Atlanta know how to handle bad drug cases and navigate the legal process on your behalf.
+The best personal injury attorneys know how to handle bad drug cases and navigate the legal process on your behalf.

 In most cases, the manufacturer of the bad drug will be held responsible in a lawsuit.
 They have a responsibility to the public to make sure that the drugs they put out into the marketplace are safe for use.
 There are three reasons that a manufacturer can be held responsible for their actions in a bad drug case: